Vipul-Bhardwaj777/Marvel-quiz/README.md

-# This is my first javascript CLI app.
+# This is my first CLI app using Javascript.
 This is a Marvel trivia quiz made on repl.it